phuonglh/vlp/README.md

 ## 3. Named Entity Recognizer

-The named entity recognition module implements a bidirectional conditional Markov model for sequence tagging.
+The named entity recognition module implements two models.
+The first one is a bidirectional conditional Markov model for sequence tagging.
 This tagging model combines a forward CMM and a backward CMM which are trained independently and then combined in decoding.
 This method has achieved the best F1 score of the [VLSP 2016 shared task on Vietnamese Named Entity Recognition](https://vlsp.org.vn/vlsp2016/eval/ner).
 On the standard test set of VLSP 2016 NER, its F1 score is about 88.8%.
+The second one is a neural named entity tagger which makes use of a bidirectional recurrent neural network models.

 The detailed approach is described in the following paper: